QShield: Securing Neural Networks Against Adversarial Attacks using Quantum Circuits: Preliminaries

 \subsection{Quantum Computing}

-A qubit is the fundamental unit of quantum information, analogous to a classical bit but governed by quantum mechanics.
-It is a two-level quantum system with basis states labeled $\ket{0}$ and $\ket{1}$.
-A general qubit state is a superposition $\ket{\psi} = \alpha \ket{0} + \beta \ket{1}$, where $\alpha$ and $\beta$ are complex amplitudes satisfying $|\alpha|^2 + |\beta|^2 = 1$ \cite{white2024magic}.
-Unlike a classical bit, which can only be 0 or 1, a qubit can exist in a coherent superposition of both basis states until it is measured.
-Measurement causes the state to collapse probabilistically to one of the basis states (outcome 0 with probability $|\alpha|^2$ or 1 with probability $|\beta|^2$).
-The ability to occupy multiple states simultaneously means that $n$ qubits reside in a $2^n$-dimensional Hilbert space (the tensor product of $n$ two-dimensional spaces).
-In other words, $n$ qubits can collectively be in a superposition of $2^n$ basis states, providing access to an exponentially large state space \cite{rieffel2000introduction}.
+A qubit serves as the fundamental unit of quantum information, analogous to a classical bit but governed by the principles of quantum mechanics.
+It constitutes a two-level quantum system with basis states denoted by $\ket{0}$ and $\ket{1}$.
+A general qubit state exists as a superposition $\ket{\psi} = \alpha \ket{0} + \beta \ket{1}$, where $\alpha$ and $\beta$ are complex amplitudes satisfying the normalization condition $|\alpha|^2 + |\beta|^2 = 1$ \citep{white2024magic}.
+Unlike a classical bit, which is restricted to a deterministic value of 0 or 1, a qubit can maintain a coherent superposition of both basis states until measurement occurs.
+Upon measurement, the state probabilistically collapses to one of the basis states, yielding outcome 0 with probability $|\alpha|^2$ or outcome 1 with probability $|\beta|^2$.
+This capacity for simultaneous state occupation implies that a system of $n$ qubits resides in a $2^n$-dimensional Hilbert space, formed by the tensor product of $n$ two-dimensional spaces.
+Consequently, an $n$-qubit system can collectively exist in a superposition of $2^n$ basis states, providing access to an exponentially large state space \citep{rieffel2000introduction}.

-Quantum operations on qubits are carried out by quantum gates, which are the quantum analogues of classical logic gates.
-Each gate corresponds to a unitary operator $U$ (a complex matrix satisfying $U U^\dagger = I$) acting on one or more qubits.
-These unitary transformations are reversible and preserve the normalization of the quantum state \cite{zaman2023survey}.
-Single-qubit gates perform rotations on the Bloch sphere (the geometric representation of a qubit’s state), while multi-qubit gates can create entanglement, nonclassical correlations between qubits such that their joint state cannot be factored into independent single qubit states.
-Key examples of common quantum gates include \cite{evans2024quick,du2025quantum}:
+Quantum operations are executed via quantum gates, the quantum analogues of classical logic gates.
+Each gate corresponds to a unitary operator $U$ (a complex matrix satisfying $U U^\dagger = I$) that acts on one or more qubits.
+These unitary transformations are inherently reversible and preserve the normalization of the quantum state \citep{zaman2023survey}.
+Single-qubit gates perform rotations on the Bloch sphere, a geometric representation of a qubit's state, whereas multi-qubit gates create entanglement.
+Entanglement introduces nonclassical correlations between qubits, such that their joint state cannot be factored into independent single-qubit states.
+Key examples of common quantum gates include \citep{evans2024quick,du2025quantum}: